Lucy Lawless

-Lucille Frances Lawless MNZM (née Ryan; born 29 March 1968) is a New Zealand actress and singer.
+Lucille Frances Lawless MNZM (née Ryan; born 29 March 1968) is a New Zealand actress and director.
 She is best known for her roles as Xena in the television series Xena: Warrior Princess, as D'Anna Biers on the re-imagined Battlestar Galactica series, and Lucretia in the television series Spartacus: Blood and Sand and associated series.
 Since 2019, she has starred as Alexa in the television series My Life Is Murder.

-Lawless had recurring roles as Diane Lewis-Swanson on the NBC sitcom Parks and Recreation (2012–2015), and as Countess Palatine Ingrid Von Marburg on the WGN America supernatural series Salem (2015).
+Lawless had recurring roles as Diane Lewis-Swanson on the NBC sitcom Parks and Recreation (2012–2014), and as Countess Palatine Ingrid Von Marburg on the WGN America supernatural series Salem (2015).
 She also starred as Ruby on the Starz horror-comedy series Ash vs Evil Dead (2015–2018).

-Early life
+Early life and education

-Lucille Frances "Lucy" Ryan was born in the Auckland suburb of Mount Albert to teacher Julie Ryan (nee Haynes) and Mount Albert's mayor, banker Frank Ryan.
+Lawless was born in the Auckland suburb of Mount Albert to teacher Julie Ryan (née Haynes) and Mount Albert's mayor, banker Frank Ryan.
 She is the fifth of six siblings (four brothers and one sister).
-She has described her family as "this big, sprawling Irish Catholic family", and while filming in Ireland for the Discovery Channel in 2004, told Ireland on Sunday that her father's family originated in Quilty, County Clare.
+She has described her family as "this big, sprawling Irish Catholic family", and while filming in Ireland for the Discovery Channel in 2004, told Ireland on Sunday that her father's family originated in Quilty, County Clare, Ireland.

 Her first musical was at age 10 and she began acting in secondary school.
 She attended Marist College, Auckland, and began studies at Auckland University in languages.
 At 18, she went on her "overseas experience", travelling through Europe and Australia with her future husband, Garth Lawless.
 At 21, she won the 1989 Mrs New Zealand competition.

 Lawless has said she suffered from bulimia as a child, but was able to overcome the illness.

-Career
+Acting career

-Lawless's television debut was 2½ seasons in the cast of a New Zealand sketch-comedy series, Funny Business.
-Then she studied drama at the William Davis Centre for Actors Study in Vancouver, British Columbia, Canada.
+Lawless's television debut was in the New Zealand sketch-comedy series, Funny Business.
+Then she studied drama at the William Davis Centre for Actors Study in Vancouver, Canada.

 In 1994, Lawless appeared in Hercules and the Amazon Women, that became the television pilot for Hercules: The Legendary Journeys.
 In that episode, she played a man-hating Amazon named Lysia.
 She went on to play another character, Lyla, in the first-season episode "As Darkness Falls".